Don’t treat the symptoms of conflict, get to the root causes!

 Conflict isn’t the problem.
 The problem is how we manage and resolve the conflict.
 If we begin to understand its underlying causes and our responses, we will have more successful resolutions.
 With the right guidance, the effective resolution of conflict can actually strengthen workplace relationships.

-Our services are designed to improve relationships, increase productivity, improve satisfaction, save time and resources, and to arm the campus with tools to prevent and deal with conflict effectively.
+Our services are designed to improve relationships, increase productivity, improve satisfaction, save time and resources, and arm the campus with tools to prevent and deal with conflict effectively.

 - Informal yet structured process